 All proceedings are to be kept strictly confidential.
 Each candidate's complete file will be available to all committee members during the evaluation period.
 In the event that a file is incomplete or deemed inadequate, the committee will follow the procedures in 2.2.6.9, paragraph 2.
-If a promotion to full professor case comes forward to the committee from the same department as one of the committee members, or if a committee member has participated in consideration of the candidate at the department level, then that member will be replaced by an alternate from the same elected category to be appointed by the dean in consultation with the chair of the tenure committee for that case only.
-Alternates will be chosen from the most immediate past members of the committee or senior faculty within the same elected category as the recused member.
+If a promotion to full professor case comes forward to the committee from the same department as one of the committee members, or if a committee member has participated in consideration of the candidate at the department level, then that member will be replaced by an alternate from the same elected category to be appointed by the dean in consultation with the chair of the tenure committee or senior faculty within the same elected category as the recused member.
 The Promotion Committee will present a written annual report to the faculty on its committee activities.
 The report will contain no confidential information.